The Best Method: Cloud vs. Physical Storage for Digital Evidence

 Reliance on an Internet Connection

-The cloud solely operates on and relies on having a stable internet connection.
+The cloud operates solely on and relies on a stable internet connection.
 This is crucial for accessing and managing cloud-based evidence.
 Any disruptions or outages can hinder investigations and potentially compromise the integrity of the evidence.

 Additionally, areas with limited internet connectivity may face challenges in utilizing cloud-based solutions.